New legislation will support all children arriving in Scotland alone

 Date: 27th October 2015

-Category: Refugee and asylum seeking children, Children in situations of exploitation, Child trafficking
+Category: Refugee , migrant and asylum-seeking children, Children in situations of exploitation, Child trafficking

 Historic legislation to protect children at risk of trafficking and exploitation was passed in the Scottish Parliament on 1 October 2015.
 The Human Trafficking (Scotland) Bill now ensures that all children who arrive in Scotland alone and separated from their families have the right to an independent 'guardian' to advise and assist them.